creativescala/case-study-parser/docs/pages/expressions/binary.md

 1. We have to use a `Parser[String]` just to look for a single `Char`.
 A `String` contains 0 or more characters, while a `Char` is exactly one character.
 It would be better if could use the more precise type `Char` when we want exactly one `Char`.

-2. `oneOf` is the kind of method that should be provided by our parser library, as it's a case that frequently occurs.
+2. `charIn` is the kind of method that should be provided by our parser library, as it's a case that frequently occurs.
 There are at least two variants we can envisage: one where we specify the characters we're looking for, and one where we specify a predicate that is `true` if the character is one we're looking for.

 3. The construction `parser.and(parser.repeat)` is an inconvenient way to express one or more repetitions of a parser, and is certainly a bit opaque to someone new to the library.
 This operation is sometimes known as the Kleene plus and is very common.
 We should consider directly supporting it.